GaLaXy102/xapi-toolkit/Developers-Guide.md

 3. Bump the Version Number
    For breaking changes or major new features, draft a new major Project Version in the POM.

+## Painful bugs encountered earlier

+* The default HTML input `datetime-local` stepping is 60 seconds.
+Reduce it to 1 where needed.
+* Hibernate does not handle UUIDs properly as ID in MariaDB.
+Use the `@Column(columnDefinition = "BINARY(16)")` annotation to fix this!

 ## Deeper Dive: Design Patterns in use

 * Model-View-Controller